 Just 1,000 feet from the sea, this air-conditioned accommodation provides flat-screen TVs and balconies for some guests.
 Salerno’s train station is just a matter of feet from the property, and airport shuttle services are provided.

 Works well for couples.
-With parking space and room service as well as free WiFi, this exceptionally-rated accommodation starts at €70 per night.
+With parking space and room service and free WiFi.

 Solidea Bed and Breakfast

-Notably, it is near the Provincial Pinacotheca of Salerno, Salerno Cathedral, and the Medieval Aqueduct of Salerno.
+Notably, it is near the Provincial Pinacotheca of Salerno, the Salerno Cathedral, and the Medieval Aqueduct of Salerno.

 Casa Santangelo

-This stunning beachfront property boasts beautiful, air-conditioned accommodations with a balcony as well as free WiFi.
 Nearby points of interest include Lido La Conchiglia, Casa Santangelo, Provincial Pinacotheca of Salerno, Complesso Monumentale di Santa Sofia, and Garden of Minerva.

 With airport shuttle service as well as room service, continental breakfast is included.
 Great lodging for couples.